Ramón Serrano Suñer: Early political career

-Suñer was a member of the Cortes within the group of the right-wing CEDA although he did not formally join in the CEDA.
+Suñer was a member of the Cortes Generales within the right-wing CEDA although he did not formally join the latter.
 Prior to the Spanish Civil War, he distanced himself from the CEDA and approached the Falange Española de las JONS but did not join it either.
-He had called the members of the youth wing JAP to flee to the Falange in the spring of 1936.
+He had called the members of the youth wing Juventudes de Acción Popular to flee to the Falange in the spring of 1936.
 After the military coup of July 1936 and the outbreak of the civil war, he was locked in a Republican prison.
-He escaped in October 1936, dressed as a woman, and was then helped by the Argentine navy in getting to France, from where he was able to reach Salamanca on 20 February 1937, where Franco was in office at the time.
+He escaped in October 1936, dressed as a woman, and was then helped by the Argentine navy in getting to France, from where he was able to reach Salamanca on 20 February 1937, when Franco was in office at the time.
 It was there that he could work with Franco to participate for the rebels in the civil war.

-In 1938, Serrano Suñer went to Nuremberg with Nicolás Franco, Franco's brother, probably to the 10th Nuremberg Rally (Reichsparteitag Grossdeutschland in German) of the Nazi Party, to celebrate the Anschluss, the union of Austria with Germany, in March.
+In 1938, Serrano Suñer went to Nuremberg with Nicolás Franco, Franco's brother, probably to attend the 10th Nuremberg rally ("Rally of Greater Germany" or Reichsparteitag Großdeutschland) and celebrate the Anschluss.

 Serrano Suñer served as Nationalist Minister of the Interior (1 February 1938 – 9 August 1939).
 When Franco amalgamated that ministry with the Ministry of Public Order ("Ministerio de Orden Público" in Spanish), a new name was created, the "Ministerio de la Gobernación", but the new name is now usually translated as "Ministry of the Interior".
 The merger was made by Franco on 9 August 1939, when Serrano Suñer became "Ministro de la Gobernación".

 Suñer also managed to re-elaborate the statutes of the Falange Española Tradicionalista y de las JONS, decreasing the political power of the Secretary General in favour of a newly created office, the President of the Political Council, to which he was appointed on 9 August 1936.
 He felt the office of Gobernación on 16 October 1940.
 Just the day before, 15 October 1940, the former president of the Generalitat of Catalonia, Lluis Companys, had been executed by firing squad in Barcelona.
 On 13 August, Companys had been handed over by the Gestapo authorities of occupied Paris to the Spanish policeman and spy Pedro Urraca Rendueles, along with the extradition of Basque Minister of the Interior Julián Zugazagoitia, who had served under Republican Prime Minister Juan Negrín.

 While Serrano Suñer had been Minister of the Interior, the Minister of Foreign Affairs was General Juan Luis Beigbeder y Atienza, formerly a Military Attaché at the Spanish Embassy Berlin as an Army Commandant in 1926.
 Already as a colonel, he was the predecessor of Serrano Suñer as a Spanish Minister of Foreign Affairs.